 This is how rose gold stacks up against other popular metals.

 As mentioned above, rose gold will not tarnish.
 In fact, over time rose gold develops something called patina, an outer layer that forms naturally due to the copper within the rose gold alloy.
-Patina is highly sought after in the jewelry world and will not damage your rose gold accessories as it can be easily removed with a quick polish or cleaning session.
+Patina is highly sought after in the jewelry world and will not damage your rose gold pieces and accessories as it can be easily removed with a quick polish or cleaning session.
 To care for rose gold jewelry, be mindful to prevent exposing it to hard knocks and blows, like any gold jewelry, have an understanding of how to clean rose gold jewelry by using water and soap or a soft cotton cloth.

 Yellow gold is made from pure gold mixed with alloy metals like zinc and copper.
 Yellow gold is a surprisingly soft metal that requires special care to ensure that it remains in tip-top shape.
 Be careful to remove any yellow gold jewelry containing before doing household chores and before washing or showering as soap residue can build up quickly making the piece appear dull.
 After wearing, wipe down yellow gold with a soft cloth to keep it sparkling and nicely polished.
 Yellow gold items should be stored in a cloth-lined box when they aren’t being worn to prevent any knicks or damage.